Medicare covers MRI scans when a doctor deems them necessary for reaching a diagnosis.

 Medicare Part D provides outpatient prescription coverage.
-Private insurance companies offer it as a separate plan for those enrolled in traditional Medicare.
+Private insurance companies administer these plans.
+Part D is separate, not part of original Medicare.

-A Medicare Advantage plan might also offer Medicare Part D.
+A Medicare Advantage plan might also include the coverage that Part D offers.

-MRI stands for magnetic resonance imaging.
-An MRI scan is a medical procedure that uses a machine to take a digital image of the inside of the body.
+“MRI” stands for “magnetic resonance imaging.”
+It involves a machine taking digital images of the inside of the body.

-A radiologist will review the images and create a report for the doctor.
-The doctor will then use the information to try to understand what is causing the person’s symptoms.
+A technologist takes the scan, and a radiologist reviews the images and creates a report for the doctor.
+The doctor then uses the information to identify an underlying health issue.

-A doctor can use information from an MRI scan to evaluate:
+A doctor can use the information from an MRI scan to evaluate the:

-- organs of the chest and abdomen, including the heart, kidneys, liver, spleen, bowel, adrenal glands, and pancreas
+- organs of the chest and abdomen, such as the heart, kidneys, liver, and bowel

 - pelvic organs, including the bladder, colon, and rectum